pereirajose3/Hospital-Bed-Availability-and-Occupancy-in-NHS/README.md

 - Seasonal patterns and pressure during peak periods
 - Identification of capacity challenges

-The aim is to support proactive capacity planning, resource allocation, and system resilience across the NHS.
+The aim is to support proactive capacity planning, resource allocation, and system resilience across the ICB.

 ## Objectives